envoyproxy/ratelimit/README.md

 ```

 In the preceding example, we setup a generic rate limit for individual IP addresses.
 The architecture's edge proxy can
-be configured to make a rate limit service call with the descriptor ("ip_address", "50.0.0.1") for example.
+be configured to make a rate limit service call with the descriptor ("remote_address", "50.0.0.1") for example.
 This IP would
 get 10 requests per second as
 would any other IP.
 However, the configuration also contains a second configuration that explicitly defines a
 value along with the same key.
-If the descriptor ("ip_address", "50.0.0.5") is received, the service will
+If the descriptor ("remote_address", "50.0.0.5") is received, the service will
 *attempt the most specific match possible*.
 This means
 the most specific descriptor at the same level as your request.
 Thus, key/value is always attempted as a match before just key.